edjones84/hyper-requests/README.md

 First, make sure you have installed hyper-requests by running the command pip install hyper-requests.

-Next, import hyper_requests nad utilise the .get() function.
+Next, import hyper_requests and utilise the .get() function.

 Create a list of request parameters using dictionaries, where each dictionary represents a set of parameters for an individual request.
 In this example, each request MUST have a URL specified with the 'url' key, all other paramters must match the classic request template.

-Create an instance of AsyncRequests with the request_params argument set to your list of request parameters.
-Specify the number of concurrent worker threads to use with the workers argument (in this case, workers=10).
+These must now be inputed to the .get() function, with the number of concurrent worker threads to use with the workers argument (in this case, workers=10).
+The return value is a list of json responses.

-Execute the requests using the run_threads() method, which returns the data obtained from the requests.

 Finally, process the returned data as desired.
 In this example, each response is printed, but you can perform further operations based on your specific needs.
 ## Performance